amohapatra3/amohapatra3.github.io/website/docs/broader-initiatives/open-source-tutorials.md

 I iterated on and helped create a process for creating AWS CLI tutorials at scale.
 We created an open-source repository of **about 70 tutorials for 64 AWS services**.
 Customers now have an interactive getting started experience where they can provide links to documentation and generate a tutorial and script.
 They can even add to the repository.
 For customers that rely on CLIs, this project is an accessibility boost.

+From a writer's perspective, we had a set of prompts that could be used to refresh or create tutorials based on existing documentation.
+Additionally, [the work I'd done on CLI and SDK examples](cli-sdk-examples.md) prior to this project made generating tutorials for Amazon ECS and AWS Cloud Map easier than for other AWS services. **Recognizing the importance of complete example coverage in documentation, I took inspiration from tutorial generation instructions to create instructions for generating draft CLI and SDK reference examples**.

 ## Portfolio samples

 The following are samples for phase one and two of the project: